top of page

 Trafficking victims come from diverse backgrounds in terms of race, color, national origin, disability, religion, age, gender, sexual orientation, gender identity, socioeconomic status, education level, and citizenship status, but one characteristic that they usually share is some form of vulnerability.
 Trafficking victims are often isolated from their families and social networks and, in some cases, are separated from their country of origin, native language, and culture.
 Many domestic victims of sex trafficking are runaway or homeless youth and/or come from backgrounds of sexual and physical abuse, incest, poverty, or addiction.
 Traffickers exploit these vulnerabilities, promising the victims love, a good job, or a more stable life.

 California is one of the largest sites of human trafficking in the United States.
-In 2018, 1,656 cases of human trafficking were reported in California.
-Of those cases, 1,226 were sex trafficking cases, 151 were labor trafficking cases, 110 involved both labor and sex trafficking, and in 169 cases the type of trafficking was not specified.
+According to the National Human Trafficking Hotline (NHTH), in 2023, there were 1,128 cases of human trafficking reported, with a total of 2,045 victims involved in those cases in California.
+Of those cases, 697 were sex trafficking cases, 179 were labor trafficking cases, 126 involved both labor and sex trafficking, and in 126 cases the type of trafficking was not specified.

 Warning Signs of Potential Human Trafficking